3dcitydb/3dcitydb-docs/source/3dcitydb/schema/module/bridge.rst

    If a CityGML ADE is used that extends any of the classes named above, further values for OBJECTCLASS_ID may be added by the ADE manager.
-   Their concrete numbers depend on the ADE registration (cf. section 6.3.3.1).
+   Their concrete numbers depend on the ADE registration (cf. :numref:`ade_manager_plugin_registration_chapter`).

 -  In the BRIDGE_INSTALLATION table external bridge installations can be identified by the OBEJCTCLASS_ID 65 and internal ones by 66.

 -  The CityGML class *BridgeConstructionElement* is represented by the table BRIDGE_CONSTR_ELEMENT.
 Its schema is analogue to the